What personal information do we collect from the people who visit or utilize our website or applications?

 Yes, we do.
 Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your web browser (if you agreed).
 This data enable the site’s or service provider’s systems to recognize your browser and capture and remember particular pieces of information.
 We may also use trusted third-party services that track this information on our behalf.

-- help us remember and process the items in your shopping cart,
+- help us remember and process the items in your account,

 - help us understand your preferences based on previous or current site activity, which enables us to provide you with improved services,